mstocco/mariostoc.co/content/traininglog/20230604-challenge2023-3weeksout.md

 ### NOTES
 Total Time: **67 Minutes** &nbsp; Swim: **3100 metres**

-Initially, this started as _"just a workout"_ but I did have fun with it, first racing the staff to squeeze as many 100&#8239;m reps in before they changed the ropes to the 25&#8239;m format.
+Initially, this started as _"just a workout"_ but I did have fun with it, racing the staff to squeeze as many 100&#8239;m reps in before they changed the ropes to the 25&#8239;m format.
 Also, how the workout was written, I didn't have to reprogram the watch for the balance of the workout; I was able to manually record the SCM lengths with just the lap button.

 Good workout.
+Little bit of [Sunday](javascript:flick('sun');) still lingering.
 <!---->
 ## WEDNESDAY JUN 7
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**